The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-With all due respect\footnote{It is not my main intention to criticize Messiah (or Weinberg) specifically.
+With all due respect\footnote{It is not my intention to criticize Messiah (or Weinberg) specifically.
 Many ``modern'' textbooks on QM are {\it de facto} commited to the view that one can not (and/or should not) make quantum theory plausible at all.}, but these passages send an inconsistent message: on the one side, we are lead ``in a natural way'' to Schr\"odinger's equation but, on the other side, it can only be postulated, for reasons that are ``quite clear''.
-Whatever Messiah considered to be quite clear, apparently it was not so to many authors who presented derivations of Schr\"odinger's equation\footnote{Some examples for such derivations are to be found in Refs.~\cite{SD1,SD2,SD3a,SD3b,SD4,SD5,SD6a,SD6b,SD7,SD21,SD8,SD9,SD10, SD11,SD12,SD13,SD14,SD15,SD16,SD17,SD18,SD19,SD20,SD21,SD22,BRSR2012}.
-This list is long but not exhaustive.} and it did not become clear to me either.
-Among many others, Budiyono and D. Rohrlich promote a position quite different from that of Messiah~\cite{SD18}: \begin{quotation} We cannot fully explain how the theories [quantum and classical mechanics] differ until we can derive them within a single axiomatic framework, allowing an unambiguous account of how one theory is the limit of the other. \end{quotation}
+Whatever Messiah considered to be quite clear, apparently it was not so clear to those authors who presented derivations of Schr\"odinger's equation\footnote{Some examples for such derivations are to be found in Refs.~\cite{SD1,SD2,SD3a,SD3b,SD4,SD5,SD6a,SD6b,SD7,SD21,SD8,SD9,SD10, SD11,SD12,SD13,SD14,SD15,SD16,SD17,SD18,SD19,SD20,SD21,SD22,SD23,BRSR2012}.
+This list is long but not exhaustive.} and it apparently was not clear to P.A.M.
+Dirac either.
+Dirac even thought it would have been possible that Hamilton himself could have possibly stumbled upon quantum mechanics~\cite{Dirac1963}: \bquo Now Schr\"odinger's theory is connected with Hamilton's second development, the introduction of the families.
+Schr\"odinger's wave function is related to Hamilton's principal function $S$.
+In first approximation This result has great physical significance.
+It means that an atomic state corresponds, not to an individual solution of the classical equations of motion, but to a family of solutions.
+The families, which were a mathematical curiosity at the time of Hamilton, are now seen in their true importance.
+Schr\"odinger's form of quantum mechanics may be looked upon as a wave mechanics which is a natural generalisation of Hamilton's theory of families, in the same way in which wave optics is a generalisation of geometrical optics.
+If Hamilton had known there was any need to generalise the mechanics of his time, he might have made this step, just by following the optical analogy, and so have discovered quantum mechanics. \equo Also Budiyono and D. Rohrlich seem to promote a position quite different from that of Messiah~\cite{SD18}: \begin{quotation} We cannot fully explain how the theories [quantum and classical mechanics] differ until we can derive them within a single axiomatic framework, allowing an unambiguous account of how one theory is the limit of the other. \end{quotation}

 Also Weinberg gives a ``historical'' introduction and mentions both, group velocity and the equivalence with Hamiltonian mechanics on page 14.
 But also Weinberg does not use these relations to derive Schr\"odinger's equation.
 Though, according to Weinberg (page 21), ``Schr\"odinger showed how the principles of matrix mechanics can be derived from those of wave mechanics.'' he favors a different approach and writes (page 23): ``The approach that will be adopted when we come to the general principles of quantum mechanics in Chapter 3 will be neither matrix mechanics nor wave mechanics, but a more abstract formulation, that Dirac called transformation theory, from which matrix mechanics and wave mechanics can both be derived.''
 Again students are left with the impression that Schr\"odinger's equation is somehow important but also somehow impotent.